iips-dc/feedback_system/doc/feedback_system_db.md

 ### 9. STUDENT INFO TABLE
 - s_no                                                 // The unique serial number
-- student_no                                           // The foreign key from user_master table
+- student_no                                           // The student_no from user_master table
 - High_School_Name                                     // Student's high school name
 - Year_Of_Passing                                      // Student's year of passing of high school
 - Higher_Secondary_School_Name                         // Student's higher secondary school name